 The member routines P and V are used to perform the classical counting semaphore operations.
 P decrements the semaphore counter if the value of the semaphore counter is greater than zero and continues; if the semaphore counter is equal to zero, the calling task blocks.
 If P is passed a semaphore, that semaphore is Ved before Ping on the semaphore object; the two operations occur atomically.
 If P is passed a duration or time value, the waiting task is unblocked after that period or when the specified time is exceeded even if the task has not been Ved; this form of P returns true if the waiting task is Ved and false otherwise (meaning timeout occurred).
 (See Section 10.1, p.
-125 for information on types uDuration and uTime.)
+127 for information on types uDuration and uTime.)
 The member routine TryP attempts to acquire the semaphore but does not block.
 TryP returns true if the semaphore is acquired and false otherwise.
 V wakes up the task blocked for the longest time if there are tasks blocked on the semaphore and increments the semaphore counter.
-If V is passed a positive integer value, the semaphore is Ved that many times.
-The member routine counter returns the value of the semaphore counter, N, which can be negative, zero, or positive: negative means abs(N) tasks are blocked waiting to acquire the semaphore is locked; positive means abs(N) tasks to acquire the semaphore is locked; positive means the semaphore is unlocked and allows N tasks to acquire the semaphore.
+If V is passed a positive integer value, the semaphore is locked; zero, or positive: negative means abs(N) tasks are blocked waiting to acquire the semaphore is locked; positive means the semaphore is unlocked and allows N tasks to acquire the semaphore.
 The member routine empty returns false if there are threads blocked on the semaphore and true otherwise.